-The truth behind muscle tone and how to actually achieve it.
+The truth behind muscle tone and how to effectively achieve it.

 What is spot reduction?